hakavlad/tird/README.md

 > \[!WARNING]
 > Debug mode is not intended for use in production!

-Start `tird` with the `--debug` option to look under the hood while the program is running.
+Start `tird` with the `--unsafe-debug` option to look under the hood while the program is running.

 Enabling debug mode additionally shows: